-Adjustments and differences identified during the audit have been categorized as Corrected "adjustments" or Uncorrected "differences."
+Adjustments and differences identified during the audit have been categorized as "Corrected adjustments" or "Uncorrected differences".
 These include disclosure adjustments and differences.

-Professional standards require that we request of management that all identified adjustments or differences be corrected.
+Professional standards require that we request of management and the audit committee that all identified differences be corrected.
+We have already made this request of management.